altera-fpga/hls-samples/Tutorials/Features/hls_flow_interfaces/streaming_data_interfaces/README.md

 > **Note**: Omitting a single property from the properties class instructs the compiler to assume the default value for that property, so you can just define the properties you would like to change from the default.
 Omitting the properties template parameter entirely instructs the compiler to assume the default values for all properties.

 Below is a summary of all relevant SYCL properties which can be applied to a `pipe` using the `properties` template parameter.
-Please note that this table is not complete; see the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/host-pipe-declaration.html) for more information on how to use pipes in other applications.
+Please note that this table is not complete; see the [HLS IP Gen Handbook](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/host-pipe-declaration.html) for more information on how to use pipes in other applications.

 #### Table 2.
 Properties used to Configure a Pipe to Implement a Streaming Data Interface